Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

 \subsubsection{Basic Performance}

 Table~\ref{t2} presents the test accuracies on the three datasets.
 We observe that the Hybrid\_SRM\_FC significantly outperforms the state-of-the-art SNNs.
-The reason why our model is superior to other SNNs could be two-fold: (1) different from state-of-the-art SNNs that only extract features with existing spiking neurons, our model employs an SNN with location spiking neurons to extract features in a novel way; (2) our model fuses SNN\_TSRM and SNN\_LSRM to better capture complex spatio-temporal dependencies in the data.
+The reason why our model is superior to other SNNs could be two-fold: (1) different from state-of-the-art SNNs that only extract features with existing spiking neurons, our model employs an SNN with location spiking neurons that enhance the representative ability and enable the model to extract features in a novel way; (2) our model fuses the SNN with TSRM neurons and the SNN with LSRM neurons to better capture complex spatio-temporal dependencies in the data.
 We also compare our model with ANNs, which provide fair comparison baselines for fully ANN architectures since they employ similar lightsome network architectures as ours.
-From Table~\ref{t2}, we find out that our model outperforms ANNs on the three tasks, which might be because our model is more compatible with various kinds of event-based data and better maintains the sparsity to prevent overfitting.
+From Table~\ref{t2}, we find out that our model outperforms the counterpart ANNs on the three tasks, which might be because our model is more compatible with event-based tactile data and better maintains the sparsity to prevent overfitting.